-The Company had negative cash flow from operating activities before non-cash working capital for the year ended December 31, 2022.
+The Company had negative cash flow from operating activities before non-cash working capital for the year ended December 31, 2023.
 The Company cannot guarantee if it will have positive cash flow from operating activities in future periods.
-The Company cannot provide any assurance that it will achieve sufficient revenues from sales to achieve or maintain profitability or positive cash flow from operating activities.
-If the Company does not achieve or maintain profitability or positive cash flow from operating activities, then there could be a material adverse effect on the Company's business, financial condition and results of operation and the Company may need to deploy a portion of its working capital to fund such negative operating cash flows or seek additional sources of funding, of which there is no assurance that any required funding will be obtained.
+The Company cannot provide any assurance that it will achieve sufficient revenues from sales to achieve or maintain profitability or positive cash flow from operating activities, then there could be a material adverse effect on the Company's business, financial condition and results of operation and the Company may need to deploy a portion of its working capital to fund such negative operating cash flows or seek additional sources of funding, of which there is no assurance that any required funding will be obtained.
+The Company's negative cash flow from operations may impair the ability of the Company to sustain the necessary working capital or secure adequate financial assurances or performance bonding required to enable the Company to expand on its business operations, including executing on existing sales contracts and undertaking its strategic growth initiatives, including securing new larger customer contracts.
+In addition, negative cash flow could result in the Company being forced to consider reductions in its employee base that may adversely impact on the Company's ability to execute on existing sales contracts and to secure new sales contracts.

-While the Company experienced a growth in revenue in 2022, there is no assurance that the Company will maintain or increase its revenue in future.
+While the Company experienced a growth in revenue in 2022, there is no assurance that the Company will maintain or increase its revenue in future, and 2023 showed lower revenue than 2022.
 In the event that contract awards do not materialize or are delayed and cash flow from operations does not adequately support the fixed costs of the Company, the Company will then be required to re-evaluate its planned expenditures, reallocate its total resources and may require future financings in such a manner as the Board of Directors and management deem to be in the Company's best interest.
 This may result in a substantial reduction of the scope of the Company's existing and planned operations.
 Failure of potential projects to translate into purchase orders for the Company may also adversely affect the Company's business, financial condition and results of operations and the price of its Common Shares.